-1. Existing Conditions
+- 1. Existing Conditions - a.

-- a.
 Discuss the current use of Site - b.
 Discuss and present graphically existing generalized land uses within one-half (1/2) mile of the Project Site - c.
 Discuss and present graphically existing zoning of the Site and within one-half (1/2) mile of the Project Site - d.
 Discuss Town of Newburgh Master Plan recommendations - e.
 Discuss New York State Fire Code requirements - f.
-Identify and map significant and specimen trees within the areas of proposed development -Discuss Town Tree Preservation Ordinance - 2.
-Potential Impacts - a.
+Discuss Town Tree Preservation Ordinance g.
+Identify and map significant and specimen trees within the areas of proposed development.

+- a.
 Describe the conversion from vacant land to a developed site - b.
 Discuss the Project's compatibility with zoning and surrounding land uses, with particular emphasis on impact to character of surrounding residential neighborhoods - c.
-Discuss the Project's consistency with the Town Zoning Code, Town Comprehensive Plan, Town Natural Resources Inventory and Orange County Comprehensive Plan - d.
+Discuss the Project's consistency with the Town Zoning Code, Town Comprehensive Plan, Orange County Comprehensive Plan - d.
 Evaluate Project's compliance with the Town of Newburgh Tree Preservation Law.
-Mapping to be provided in Appendix. - 3.
-Mitigation Measures - a.
-Mitigation will be proposed for identified adverse environmental impacts as necessary
+Mapping to be provided in Appendix a.
+Mitigation will be proposed for identified adverse environmental impacts as necessary b.
+Sanitary Sewers